Here are two lessons from my very first deal that I just did over and over and over throughout the next decade.

 The Power of Partnerships

 Number one, I added a partner to the deal.
 Now, that partner was my father.
 He didn’t have a lot of money, but he had a job.
 He was a meat cutter at a grocery store.
 He had a job.
-So I said, “well, can I just add you to the title?”
+So I said, “Well, can I just add you to the title?”

 And we refinance it.
-I talk to a local bank and they’re like, “Yeah, that’s fine, as long as he’s on the loan, we don’t care that you don’t have a job as long he has a job.”
+I talk to a local bank and they’re like, “Yeah, that’s fine, as long as he’s on the loan.
+We don’t care that you don’t have a job as long he has a job.”

-Great.
-He didn’t have to put any money in, he just had his name on the loan.
+Great!
+He didn’t have to put any money in; he just had his name on the loan.

 The Deal Delta

-Number one, you have to have knowledge of what you’re doing.
+First, you have to have knowledge of what you’re doing.
 Somebody has to know what they’re doing in the deal to be able to put everything together.
 The knowledge of how to acquire deals, how to analyze it, knowledge of how loans work, whatever.

 And then third, you have to have the money.
 Somebody has to have the money.

-So it’s like a triangle.
+So, it’s like a triangle.
 And you have to have all three sides in order to put together any real estate deal.
 I thought I had to have all three in the beginning, but then I realized I don’t.

 I know this is part of your story as well, right?
 Like, if I had the knowledge and the hustle, I could figure out somebody else with the money.

-Creating the Process
+The Importance of the Process